carbon-language/carbon-lang/lldb/docs/status/projects.rst

 At present, breakpoints are implemented by inserting a trap instruction, then when the trap is hit, replace the trap with the actual instruction and single step.
 Then swap back and continue.
-This causes problems for read only text, and also means that no-stop debugging ust either stop all threads briefly to handle this two-step or risk missing some breakpoint hits.
+This causes problems for read only text, and also means that no-stop debugging must either stop all threads briefly to handle this two-step or risk missing some breakpoint hits.
 If you emulated the instruction and wrote back the results, you wouldn't have these problems, and it would also save a stop per breakpoint hit.
 Since we use breakpoints to